Task Aware Dreamer for Task Generalization in Reinforcement Learning: Task aware dreamer

 \subsection{Optimization}

-Based on the above analyses, we now introduce the training of TAD in detail.
-Following previous work~\cite{hafner2019dream}, we adopt an alternating training approach between the reward-informed world models and the policy.
+Based on the above analyses, we now describe the training of TAD in detail.
+Following prior world model approaches~\cite{5}, TAD adopts an alternating training scheme between the RIWM and the policy.

-To balance different tasks, in the stage of collecting data, TAD utilizes different replay buffers $\{\mathcal{D}_m\}_{m=1}^M$ to store trajectories sampled from $\{\mathcal{M}_m\}_{m=1}^M$, respectively.
-Then in the training stage, TAD will sample data from each replay buffer and train the reward-informed world models via the objective, which follows Eq.~\eqref{eq_elbo}, as
+To ensure balanced learning across tasks, TAD maintains $M$ replay buffers $\{\mathcal{D}_m\}_{m=1}^M$ to store trajectories collected from the corresponding task $\{\mathcal{M}_m\}_{m=1}^M$.
+During training, TAD samples data from each replay buffer and updates the RIWM by optimizing the objective in Eq.~\eqref{eq_elbo} as:

-In Eq.~\eqref{eq_loss}, the first three items are similar to Dreamer for reconstructing observations, predicting rewards, and inferring states.
-The novel last term is calculated in Eq.~\eqref{eq_elbo} for encouraging the agent to encode task information into hidden states and infer the current task based on these hidden states, which benefits generalizing to unseen tasks (We demonstrate this in Sec.~\ref{theoretical}).
+In Eq.~\eqref{eq_loss}, the first three terms are similar to Dreamer for reconstructing observations, predicting rewards, and inferring states.
+In addition, TAD introduces a novel task context term $L_{\text{task}}$ to distinguish tasks and learn task-aware embeddings.
+Specifically, we propose two alternative formulations for this term: cross-entropy and self-contrastive, which are described in detail below.
+A theoretical justification for their effectiveness is provided in Sec.~\ref{theoretical}.

+\paragraph{Cross-entropy.} The final term in Eq.~\eqref{eq_elbo} emphasizes the need to maximize the log-probability of the task context, enabling the model to distinguish tasks based on historical information.
+Following prior work~\cite{23}, TAD-CE directly maximizes this log-probability over different tasks represented by one-hot vectors.
+The task loss $L_{\text{task}}$ is thus defined as:

+\paragraph{Supervised-contrastive.} In addition to directly maximizing the log-probability, we further propose TAD-SC, inspired by supervised contrastive learning~\cite{43}.
+Specifically, TAD-SC encourages task embeddings from the same task to be close while pushing embeddings from different tasks apart, enabling RIWM to distinguish tasks more effectively.
+Formally, we assume that the task model maps all sampled data as $\{m_j\}_{j=1}^{M\times T}$ and define $L_{\text{task}}$ as:

+where $A(j)$ is the set of data indices that are collected from task $m_j$, and $\tau$ is the temperature parameter, which is set as 0.1 following previous works~\cite{43}.

-In terms of training the actor-critic, both of which are parameterized neural networks, we follow the actor-critic learning approach in Dreamer with a more powerful hypothesis set $\Pi_3$ (The necessity is shown in Sec.~\ref{theoretical}).
-When optimizing the policy, TAD samples a series of states from the replay buffer and starts from them to imagine trajectories via interacting with reward-informed world models, which is fixed at this time.
-Here reward-informed world models can capture invariant features, which are beneficial for the agent to train more effectively and gain better generalization.
-After obtaining imagined trajectories, the actor-critic can be optimized via maximizing the $\lambda$-return~\cite{schulman2015high} and regressing the targets calculated by TD~\cite{sutton2018reinforcement}, respectively.
+For training the actor-critic networks, we extend the actor-critic learning in Dreamer to the task distribution.
+Specifically, we first sample a set of states from the replay buffers and use our RIWM to imagine trajectories starting from these states (illustrated in Fig.~\ref{fig_imagine}).
+These imagined trajectories can capture task-specific features and are thus beneficial for the agent to gain better generalization.
+Once the imagined trajectories are obtained, the actor and critic are optimized by maximizing the $\lambda$-return~\cite{44} and regressing the TD targets~\cite{45}, respectively.

-\subsection{Theoretical Analyses}
+\subsection{Theoretical analyses}